Joshua Malina

-Joshua Charles Malina (born January 17, 1966) is an American film and stage actor known for playing Will Bailey on the NBC drama The West Wing, Jeremy Goodwin on Sports Night, US Attorney General David Rosen on Scandal, and Caltech President Siebert on The Big Bang Theory.
+Joshua Charles Malina (born January 17, 1966) is an American film and stage actor known for playing Will Bailey on the NBC drama The West Wing, Jeremy Goodwin on Sports Night, U.S. Attorney General David Rosen on Scandal, and Caltech President Siebert on The Big Bang Theory.

 Early life and education

 Malina was born in New York City.
-His parents, Fran and Robert Malina, were founding members of Young Israel of Scarsdale in New Rochelle, where he grew up.
+His parents, Robert and Fran Malina, were founding members of Young Israel of Scarsdale in New Rochelle, where he grew up.
 His father was an attorney, investment banker and Broadway producer.
-The actor has commented that while the name "Malina" does not sound Jewish to most people and often leads them to assume he is Latino (often due to confusion of "Malina" with the Spanish surname Molina), the name is Czech in origin, from the "Czech [word] for 'raspberry.'"
+The actor has commented that while the name "Malina" does not sound Jewish to most people and often leads them to assume he is Latino (often due to confusion with the Spanish surname Molina), the name is in fact Czech in origin, from the "Czech [word] for 'raspberry'".

 Malina attended middle school at Westchester Day School and high school at the Horace Mann School.
 He earned a B.A. in Theater from Yale University.
 At Yale, he was a member of The Spizzwinks, an a cappella group, together with fellow actor Noah Emmerich.

 Career

 Theatre

-He made his acting debut in the Broadway production of Aaron Sorkin's A Few Good Men, and later in the play's run moved into a major role.
+Malina made his acting debut in the Broadway production of Aaron Sorkin's A Few Good Men, and later in the play's run moved into a major role.
 Malina had contacted Sorkin initially at the suggestion of his parents when he first went to New York City, as they knew Sorkin was a high-school classmate and friend of Malina's cousins.
 The cousins, in turn, had spoken highly of Malina to Sorkin, who suggested he audition for the play.

 Malina has joked in interviews that Sorkin's casting him in subsequent productions may owe to the fact that he once performed the Heimlich maneuver on Sorkin, saving his life, when the writer began to choke while eating a hamburger at a bowling match with the cast of the play.
 He has since appeared in many Sorkin film and TV projects.

+In March 2023, Malina took over the lead role of Hermann Merz in the Broadway production of Tom Stoppard's Leopoldstadt.
+In 2024 he performed in London in What We Talk About When We Talk About Anne Frank at the Marylebone Theatre.